 Notaries have an essential role in preventing fraud when it comes to important transactions.
-You can usually find notary services at various local businesses, including banks and shipping stores, though if there is not a notary service near you, you may have the option to get your documents notarized online.
+You can often obtain notary services at businesses such as banks and shipping stores, and you may also have the option to get your documents notarized online.

 The steps and cost of getting a document notarized vary by state, so make sure to check your state’s requirements.

 — Bankrate’s René Bennett wrote a previous version of this story.